Zukiswa Wanner

-Zukiswa Wanner (born 1976) is a South African journalist, novelist and editor born in Zambia and now based in Kenya.
+Zukiswa Wanner (born 30 July 1976) is a South African journalist, novelist and editor born in Zambia and now based in Kenya.
 Since 2006, when she published her first book, her novels have been shortlisted for awards including the South African Literary Awards (SALA) and the Commonwealth Writers' Prize.
 In 2015, she won the K Sello Duiker Memorial Literary Award for London Cape Town Joburg (2014).
 In 2014, Wanner was named on the Africa39 list of 39 Sub-Saharan African writers aged under 40 with potential and talent to define trends in African literature.

 In 2020, Wanner was awarded the Goethe Medal alongside Ian McEwan and Elvira Espejo Ayca, making Wanner the first African woman to win the award.
 In March 2024, she returned the medal, depositing it at the German embassy in Nairobi, with her reason for doing so being cited as the German government's role in the ongoing Gaza war.

 Life and career

-Zukiswa Wanner was born in 1976 in Lusaka, Zambia, to a South African father and a Zimbabwean mother.
+Zukiswa Wanner was born on 30 July 1976 in Lusaka, Zambia, to a South African father and a Zimbabwean mother.
 After receiving primary and secondary education in Zimbabwe, she studied for a degree in journalism at Hawaii Pacific University in Honolulu.

 Her debut novel, The Madams, was published in 2006 and has been called "a racy and hilarious take on the black economic empowerment crowd in Johannesburg".
 It was shortlisted for the K Sello Duiker Award of the South African Literary Awards (SALA) in 2007.
 She went on to write three other novels: Behind Every Successful Man (2008), Men of the South (2010), which was shortlisted for the 2011 Commonwealth Writers' Prize (Africa region), as well as the Herman Charles Bosman Award, and 2014's London Cape Town Joburg, which won the K Sello Duiker Memorial Literary Award in 2015.

 In 2010, she co-authored two works of non-fiction: with South African photographer Alf Kumalo A Prisoner's Home, a biography on the first Mandela house 8115 Vilakazi Street, and L'Esprit du Sport with French photographer Amelie Debray.
 Wanner is co-editor, with Rohini Chowdhury, of the African-Asian short-story anthology Behind the Shadows (2012).
 In addition, Wanner has written two children's books, Jama Loves Bananas and Refilwe – an African retelling of the fairy tale "Rapunzel".
 In 2018, her third nonfiction work Hardly Working, a travel memoir, was published by Black Letter Media.

 She was one of 66 writers to write a contemporary response to the Bible, the works being staged at the Bush Theatre and at Westminster Abbey in October 2011.

 She is a founding member of the ReadSA initiative, a campaign encouraging South Africans to read South African works.
 She also sat on the pan-African literary initiative, Writivism's Board of Trustees until September 2016.
 She is a regular participant at international literary events and has conducted workshops for young writers in Zimbabwe, South Africa, Denmark, Germany and Western Kenya.